 Where to Buy Helmar Crystal Kote Matte

 If you’re in Australia, Helmar Crystal Kote will be available from The Whimsical Bead very soon.
 In the US, I was able to pick it up from Amazon.
 You can also order it directly from the distributor, Helmar USA.
 (Note: Amazon’s supply seems to have trouble with defective spray nozzles at the moment.)
+It’s available at full-service art shops in New Zealand, too.

 There doesn’t seem to be a distributor for Helmar Matte Varnish in Europe, so I can’t recommend a source for my readers there.
 If anyone outside the US or Australia can buy this product locally, please comment below or send me an email and I’ll update the information here.